 Dr. Emre Umucu

-In collaboration with the University of Wisconsin - Madison (UW), Dr. Emre Umucu examines malleable positive psychological factors (e.g., positive emotion) and modifiable psychological risk factors (e.g. apathy) for the African Americans Fighting Alzheimer's in Midlife (AA-
+In collaboration with UW-Madison, Dr. Emre Umucu examines malleable positive psychological factors (e.g., positive emotion) and modifiable psychological risk factors (e.g. apathy) for the African Americans Fighting Alzheimer's in Midlife (AA- FAIM) project.

 NIA Health Disparities Objectives